paulrunco/supply-line-utility/README.md

 This utility automates the merging of data from MP Order Status View into the SupplyLine Operational Data template for upload to Supply Line portal.

 ## Installation
-Download and run the compiled binary from the /dist/ folder.
+Download and run the compiled binary.

 ## How to use